 Students attending Aspen finance their education through a combination of individual resources, corporate reimbursement programs and federal financial aid programs.
 The discussion which follows outlines the extensive regulations that affect our business.
 Complying with these regulations entails significant effort from our executives and other employees.
-Our President has two unique roles: overseeing our accreditation and regulatory compliance is also expensive.
+Our President has two unique roles: overseeing our accreditation and regulatory compliance and seeking to improve our academic performance.
+Accreditation and regulatory compliance is also expensive.
 Beyond the internal costs, we began using education regulatory counsel in the summer of 2011, as our current Chief Executive Officer focused his attention on compliance.
 Aspen participates in the federal student financial aid programs authorized under Title IV.
 For the year ended December 31, 2012, approximately 18% of our cash-basis revenues for eligible tuition and fees were derived from Title IV programs.
 In connection with a student's receipt of Title IV aid, we are subject to extensive regulation by the DOE, state education agencies and the DETC.
 In particular, the Title IV programs, and the regulations issued thereunder by the DOE, subject us to significant regulatory scrutiny in the form of numerous standards that we must satisfy.
 To participate in Title IV programs, a school must, among other things, be: